k4otix/jh_gcd_project/README.md

 Getting and Cleaning Data - Course Project

 This github repo contians the file run_analysis.R, which will read in the UCI HAR Dataset, perform several functions to clean and extract a subset of the data, and write a tidy data set (tidy.txt, included in the repo).
+The file CodeBook.md describes how the data was obtianed and processed, as well as more information about the variables contained in the data.

 ## Instructions for use